vippsas/vipps-partner/README.md

    and selects:
    1. The correct product
    2. The partner
-   3. The price package, typically "Small", "Medium" or "Large"
+   3. The price package, typically "Pris 1", "Pris 2" or "Pris 3"
 2. Vipps processes the application and does customer control (KYC, PEP, AML, etc).
    This may take a few days, depending on the information provided and the workload.
 3. The merchant can check the status of the application on